 I will leave you here with one last story from days gone by.
 One of the tidbits I came across in the exhibit area was a newspaper writer’s summary of an 1880s diary entry by an itinerant priest, Father Henchy, who was based at St. Joseph Church in Cordova, Md.
 Here is that account of his cold-weather journey to “ye islands of Dorset:”

 Father Henchy “arrived safely from Dorset Tuesday night at seven o’clock,” but so benumbed and frozen that he could hardly speak … if it had not been for the hot bricks he would have died on the way … [He reported] that he got along pretty well except where his horses had to skate on the ice on the road and fell down several times, smashing up the ‘tongues’ and the harness.
 The same letter says upon arriving [back at] Cordova, he had to immediately go to Kent County on a sick call.”

 –written by Jim Duffy; posted on Aug.
 3, 2018

 –copyright Secrets of the Eastern Shore/Whimbrel Creations LLC

-NOTE #1: The First Saturday tours hours are 9am to 12pm.
-Information: 410-397-3417.
-The church is located at 917 Hoopers Island Road.
+NOTE #1: The church is located at 917 Hoopers Island Road.
 The postal address is Church Creek, Maryland, but the physical location is just below Golden Hill.

 Also in the area: Blackwater National Wildlife Refuge, The Harriet Tubman Underground Railroad Visitors Center, and the aforementioned Hoopers Island.
 If you ride onto Hoopers after visiting the churches, you should try to time it so you can have lunch at Old Salty’s.
 Lots more visitor information from Dorchester County Tourism is here.